-Greeting cards depict Joseph along with Mary on the back of a donkey making their way to Bethlehem in the wintry snow.
-But could Jesus have been born during that time of the year, perhaps with snow on the ground — as we do now here in Colorado?
-While it is uncommon it does snow in this part of Palestine sometimes as much as three to four days a year.
+You’ve seen those greeting cards that show Joseph along with Mary on the back of a donkey making their way to Bethlehem in the wintry snow.
+Have you ever wondered: could Jesus have been born during the close of the year, perhaps even with snow on the ground?
+Snow is not uncommon in this part of Palestine every 3 or 4 years.
 At an elevation of 2,400 feet Bethlehem is in the desert.
 But desert means dry, not hot.
-Where I live in Colorado is officially the high desert, and we have snow all the time!
-In January of 2002 there were several inches of snow across parts of Palestine.
-Bethlehem got another snow fall in February of 2004, But the Biblical narrative doesn’t say there was snow on the ground.
+Where I live in Colorado is officially the high desert, and we frequently have snow, though we’re at an elevation of 6,500 feet!
+In early January of 2013, there were 12 inches of snow across parts of Palestine.
+But the Biblical narrative doesn’t say there was snow on the ground.

-It says “…shepherds watched their flocks by night…” It is usually pointed out that shepherds don’t have sheep on the hillsides during the winter.
+It says “…shepherds watched their flocks by night…” You may think that shepherds don’t have sheep on the hillsides during the winter.
+And that would be correct.
 But there were flocks of a special kind of sheep, those designated for sacrifice at the Temple in Jerusalem who were kept all year round near Bethlehem at Beit Sahur, the “Place of the Night Watch.”
-A more precise location is given in Micah 4:8 as Migdal Edar, or the “Tower of the Flock.”
+Micah 4:8 provides a more precise location: Migdal Edar, or the “Tower of the Flock.”

 Bill Petro, your friendly neighborhood historian